Biggest remaining need for all 32 NFL teams

 Biggest need: Linebacker

-The Cowboys lost Anthony Hitchens to the Kansas City Chiefs on the first day of free agency, so they would like to add a capable veteran who can play multiple spots, but they could use the draft to find a Day 1 starter at middle linebacker to either fill Hitchens' spot or split time with Jaylon Smith.
+The Cowboys lost Anthony Hitchens to the Chiefs on the first day of free agency, so they would like to add a capable veteran who can play multiple spots, but they could use the draft to find a Day 1 starter at middle linebacker to either fill Hitchens' spot or split time with Jaylon Smith.
 The Cowboys are the only team not to sign a player since free agency began, but that should change this week with offensive linemen Cameron Fleming and Marcus Martin visiting Monday and Tuesday.
-They have used free agency in recent years to fill holes on the roster that allows them to keep their draft board more pure.
-After trying but failing to sign Sammy Watkins that appears to be their course again. -- Todd Archer
+They have used free agency in recent years to fill holes on the roster, allowing them to keep their draft board more pure.
+After trying but failing to sign Sammy Watkins, that appears to be their course again. -- Todd Archer

 New York Giants